sohepalslamat/sessions-app/README.md

 ￼![](/static/settings.png)

 Give us your app link and Github repo link :) ..

+Note: You have one week period to achieve this Home Assignment.

 # How we will test your project ?